wizcamp/wizcamp-realms-demo/session-guides/SESSION-04.md

 Now let's understand what makes your game tick — **metadata** and **configuration files** that define your entire game experience.

 **Metadata** is data about data.
-Think of it like a restaurant menu card: the card isn't the actual food, but it tells you everything you need to know — the dish name, price, ingredients, spice level, and how it's presented.
-In your trivia game, zone metadata works the same way: it describes each zone's properties like name, difficulty, question count, and visual styling.
-This information isn't the actual trivia questions — it's the data that describes what questions to request and how to display the zone.
+Think of it like a restaurant menu: it tells you everything about the dish — name, price, ingredients, spice level — but it's not the actual food.
+Your zone metadata works the same way: it describes each zone's properties without being the actual trivia questions.

 ### 💡 Why This Matters